South Sudan: Sudanese Civil War (2013–2020)

 About 400,000 people are estimated to have been killed in the war, including notable atrocities such as the 2014 Bentiu massacre.
 Although both men have supporters from across South Sudan's ethnic divides, subsequent fighting has been communal, with rebels targeting members of Kiir's Dinka ethnic group and government soldiers attacking Nuers.
-More than 4 million people have been displaced, with about 1.8 million of those internally displaced, and about 2.5 million having fled to neighboring countries, especially Uganda and Sudan.
+More than 4 million people have been displaced, with about 1.8 million of those internally displaced, and about 2.5 million having fled to neighbouring countries, especially Uganda and Sudan.

-On 20 February 2020, Salva Kiir Mayardit and Riek Machar agreed to a peace deal, and on 22 February 2020 formed a national unity government as Machar was sworn in as the deputy leader of the country.
+On 20 February 2020, Salva Kiir Mayardit and Riek Machar agreed to a peace deal; further, a national unity government on 22 February 2020, as Machar was sworn in as the First Vice-President of the country.

 Despite the official cessation of the civil war, violence between armed militia groups at the community level has continued in the country; according to Yasmin Sooka, Chair of the Commission of Human Rights in Sudan, the level of violence "far exceeds the violence between 2013 and 2019".

+Admission into the EAC and planned democratic elections (2016–present)

+South Sudan acceded to the Treaty of the East Africa Community on 15 April 2016 and became a full member on 15 August 2016.
+South Sudan, Democratic Republic of Congo and Federal Republic of Somalia are the newest members of the East African Community.

 The first democratic elections in South Sudan since the start of the civil war were scheduled for 2023 by the peace agreement that ended the war officially, but the transitional government and opposition agreed in 2022 to move them to late 2024 instead.
+In September 2024, Kiir's office announced that the elections would be postponed an additional two years, to December 2026.

+2017 famine

+On 20 February 2017, South Sudan and the United Nations declared a famine in parts of former Unity State, with the warning that it could spread rapidly without further action.
+Over 100,000 people were affected.
+The UN World Food Programme said that 40% of the population of South Sudan, 4.9 million people, need food urgently.
+U.N. officials said that President Salva Kiir Mayardit was blocking food deliveries to some areas.
+Furthermore, UNICEF warned that more than 1 million children in South Sudan were subjected to malnutrition.

+An outbreak of fall armyworm further threatened sorghum and maize production by July 2017.